 The Ellensburg area can be reached by air via flights into Seattle (110 miles from Ellensburg); Spokane (174 miles from Ellensburg); or by a commuter flight into Yakima (35 miles away).
 Travel to Ellensburg is easiest by bus or auto.

-Housing: Hospital-owned residence is available to students on a shared basis.
+Housing: Student housing, located in residential area, is available to students on a shared basis.

 The area‘s culture is influenced by its history, the presence of Central Washington University, and the economies of the region (livestock ranching, horse breeding, orchards and grain crops, logging, and food processing).
 Outdoor activities include almost anything connected with water or snow, including superb fly-fishing, rafting, hiking, and skiing.
 In addition, professional, community and university theaters and auditoriums provide the stages for a year-round schedule of plays, concerts, dance recitals, operas, musicals, films, and lectures.
 Art galleries and museums can be found on the CWU campus and in the community, featuring fine arts, crafts, pottery, weaving and sculpture.
 Downtown shopping features a blend of antiques, art galleries, and unique shops.